sanka4rea/XinW_lab/README.md

+Reminder！The source files of the website had been moved to 'https://github.com/xinwang2hms/infiomics'.
+This repository will not update anymore.

 # Dr. XinWang's Lab in department of Surgery of CUHK
 The homepage of Dr. XinWang's Lab in department of Surgery of Chinese University of Hong Kong.